mcollina/node-eps/XXX-asyncwrap-api.md

 }
 ```

-In the unusual circumstance that the embedder needs to define a different
+In the circumstance that the embedder needs to define a different trigger id
-parent id than `currentId()`, they can pass in that id manually.
+than `currentId()`, they can pass in that id manually.

 It is suggested to have `emitInit()` be the last call in the object's
 constructor.